- Get Involved

 2012: APME held its annual conference for the first time at the John Seigenthaler Center at Vanderbilt University.
 During it Seigenthaler was presented with an APME President's Award.

 2013: The annual conference was held at the Indiana State Museum and J.W.
 Marriott in downtown Indianapolis.

 2014: APME joined forces with the American Society of News Editors for the first time to hold a joint annual conference in Chicago at the Hyatt Regency.
-The theme was ASNE/APME 2014: Fast Forward
+The theme was ASNE/APME/APPM 2014: Fast Forward

 2015: The second joint ASNE/APME/APPM conference was held in Palo Alto, Calif., on the Stanford University campus.
 The theme was 3-D: Digital, Diversity, Disruption.

 2016: Continuing their conference collaboration, ASNE/APME/APPM met in Philadelphia for the News Leadership Conference.

 2017: Washington, D.C., was the site for the ASNE/APME/APPM News Leadership Conference.

 2018: During the ASNE/APME News Leadership Conference in Austin, Texas, the memberships officially voted to merge the two news leaders organizations in 2019.
 The new organization will be called the News Leaders Association.
 The foundations will remain separate, for now.

 Sources: APME Archives, Robert Giles, Robert Haiman, David Ledford, Mark Mittelstadt, Carol Nunnelley and past APME presidents.